Lucy Moore (botanist): Honours and awards

 In 1945, Moore was elected a fellow of the Linnean Society of London.
 She was appointed a Member of the Order of the British Empire in the 1959 Queen's Birthday Honours, and in 1963 the University of Canterbury gave her its DSc for her Hebe research.
 A fellow of the Royal Society of New Zealand from 1947, she was awarded its Hutton Medal in 1965.
 In the same year she delivered the Leonard Cockayne Memorial Lecture.
 In 1974 she was awarded the Sir Ernest Marsden Medal for Service to Science by the New Zealand Association of Scientists.

 Moore also established the Allan Mere Award in honour of Harry Allan which is now presented by the New Zealand Botanical Society to outstanding botanists in acknowledgement of their significant contribution to botany in New Zealand.
 The Mere that Moore donated for the prize is housed at the Allan Herbarium at Landcare Research, Lincoln.

+Lucy Moore Memorial Park in Warkworth is named after her.

 The New Zealand native grass species Festuca luciarum is named after Moore and her fellow botanist Lucy Cranwell.

 In 2017, Moore was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.